Pure Genius

 Pure Genius (originally titled Bunker Hill) is an American medical drama television series created by Jason Katims that aired on CBS from October 27, 2016 to January 26, 2017.
 The series stars Augustus Prew as James Bell, who is a Silicon Valley tech billionaire, and Dermot Mulroney as Dr. Walter Wallace.
 It was produced by True Jack Production, CBS Television Studios and Universal Television.
-In May 2017, CBS cancelled the series after one season.
+In May 2017, CBS cancelled the series after one season due to negative reviews from critics and lack of an audience.

 Premise

 James Bell is a Silicon Valley billionaire who dreams of building a hospital with ultimate cutting-edge technology to treat rare and incurable diseases.
 He partners with a maverick surgeon, Dr. Walter Wallace, who leads the effort in clearing out the bureaucracy of medicine, and focus on forward thinking, advancing technology, and saving lives—at no cost to the patient.